14 Aug What factors determine equal custody of children: A case study

 Taking the above into account, Judge Hughes was not persuaded that the children would avoid suffering detrimental affects from litigation (due to the hostile relationship between the parties).

 Judge Hughes in the end decided that the father’s application did not have merit and dismissed the application.

-If you would like to know more about equal custody and shared care arrangements, take advantage of our free half hour legal consults.
+If you would like to know more about equal custody and shared care arrangements, take advantage of our legal consults.
 They can be done in person or via Skype or telephone conference.